Merge

 Code Snippets

-Below is the sample code to merge a row into the [dbo].[Person] table.
+The following example merges a row into the [dbo].[Person] table.

 using (var connection = new SqlConnection(connectionString))